Second shuttle tanker for Petrobras charter joins Asian operator’s fleet

 Back in February 2020, AET inked a charter deal with Petrobras for three Suezmax DP2 shuttle tankers and the first of these vessels – Eagle Colatina – built for Petrobras charter was named in March 2022.

-In an update on Friday, AET revealed that it took delivery of its newest DPST Eagle Cambe from Samsung Heavy Industries (SHI) on 31 May 2022, explaining that this is the second of a series of three vessels to be delivered to AET which are purpose-built for long-term charter to Petrobras.
+In an update on Friday, AET revealed that it took delivery of its newest DPST Eagle Cambe from Samsung Heavy Industries (SHI) on 31 May 2022.
+This is the second of a series of three vessels to be delivered to AET which are purpose-built for long-term charter to Petrobras.

-The company also informed that this latest vessel increased its DPST fleet to 16.
+The company says that the latest vessel increased its DPST fleet to 16.
 Moreover, Eagle Cambe will join its sister vessel Eagle Colatina, and operate in the Brazilian Basin at the “highest operational environment standards,” says AET.
 Aside from these two vessels, the firm operates six other DPSTs for Petrobras.

 Commenting on the delivery of this vessel, AET thanked “colleagues from AET and Eaglestar as well as SHI, Petrobras, DNV and all vendors and partners involved in the safe construction and delivery of Eagle Cambe, as we continue to contribute to a more sustainable maritime ecosystem.”